Improving Your DevSecOps Workflow with Jscrambler

-Along with OWASP, NIST also advises the usage of “obfuscation and self-checking to make reverse engineering and modifications more difficult, time-consuming, and expensive for adversaries”.
+Along with OWASP, NIST advises “obfuscation and self-checking to make reverse engineering and modifications more difficult, time-consuming, and expensive for adversaries.”.

-Although obfuscation can sometimes be confused with “security through obscurity”, it has an important role to play in a DevSecOps strategy, adding a new level of protection in critical applications and greatly increasing the difficulty of reverse engineering attempts.
+Although obfuscation can sometimes be confused with security through obscurity, it plays a role in a DevSecOps strategy, adding a new level of protection to critical applications and increasing the difficulty of reverse engineering attempts.

 Because today’s attackers are often highly motivated to infiltrate a system, it’s also crucial to implement techniques that actively mitigate tampering attempts at runtime and ensure the integrity of the source code.
 The importance of this security control is best presented in the words of the 2021 Executive Order by the White House:

-All things considered, looking at the traditional view of the different stages of DevSecOps, it becomes quite clear that there is an important missing piece: source code protection.
+Looking at the traditional view of the different stages of DevSecOps, it becomes clear that there is a missing piece: source code protection.

 As stated before, ensuring the integrity of the source code requires a robust, multi-layered approach that integrates seamlessly with the existing processes and tools used by development and security teams.

-If you’re looking to improve your team’s DevSecOps flow, you can easily test all of these features through a Jscrambler free trial.
+To improve your DevSecOps flow, test our features with a free trial.

-The whole premise of DevSecOps revolves around ingraining security from end to end into the DevOps workflow and making sure that these controls happen seamlessly, without jeopardizing product delivery.
+The whole premise of DevSecOps revolves around ingraining security from end to end into the DevOps workflow and ensuring that these controls happen seamlessly without jeopardizing product delivery.

 This approach helps teams address potential code vulnerabilities exploited by attackers in a production environment.